-Immerse yourself in Bogota's many colorful graffiti murals, centerd around the district known as La Candelaria.
-Seen as an expression by the city's inhabitants of their social and political attitudes, the vibrant colors make a fascinating scene.
+Immerse yourself in Bogota's many colourful graffiti murals, centred around the district known as La Candelaria.
+Seen as an expression by the city's inhabitants of their social and political attitudes, the vibrant colours make a fascinating scene.

 Gardens of Pijao Experience